 Rather than economies of scale early-stage businesses inevitably face DISECONOMIES OF SCALE.
 Think about it.
 This typically what happens for most start-ups:

-In my experience it’s this fall in underlying margin that is the single biggest threat to business growth and survival.
-Business owners often push ahead with top line sales growth and as long as they see some growth in profits they lose sight of the fact that for every increase in sale they are making steadily less money.
+In my experience, it’s this fall in underlying margin that is the single biggest threat to business growth and survival.
+Business owners often push ahead with top-line sales growth and as long as they see some growth in profits they lose sight of the fact that for every increase in sales they are making steadily less money.
 Hence the saying ‘sales is vanity, profit is sanity (and cash is reality)’.

 As a business grows it is vital that we all try to maintain or even increase profit margins.
-It’s good margin that puts cash in the bank and it’s decent margins that allow any business to tackle the step costs of growth without falling over.
+It’s a good margin that puts cash in the bank and its decent margins that allow any business to tackle the steep costs of growth without falling over.

 If cash is king, margin then is emperor!

 This blog was kindly written for us by Duncan Cheatle, CEO and founder of the Prelude Group

 Duncan has spent over 15 years championing UK enterprise and has worked with over 1000 entrepreneurs.
 The Prelude Group offers advanced learning for entrepreneurs through its Master Class, Growth Partner Programme and Speaker Boutique initiatives.

 In 2003 Duncan set up The Supper Club, now home to around 300 of Britain’s most innovative, high growth entrepreneurs.
 The Club has hosted over 1200 events and won the SFEDI UK Best Enterprise Support Awards in 2010.
 He is the co-founder of StartUp Britain backed by the Prime Minister and sits on the Advisory Boards of the government funded Start-Up Loans Company and the Sheffield University Management School.
 Duncan also founded Rise To which improves employability in young people and ThanksTo.com bringing recognition to those who positively impact their communities.